 Why Sleep Can Feel So Hard in the Early Years

-Babies and toddlers are growing at lightning speed.
-Their brains, bodies, emotions, and routines are all developing at once.
-Because of this, sleep is rarely “perfect.”
+Babies and toddlers grow at an incredible pace, with their brains, bodies, emotions, and daily rhythms all developing at once.
+Because of this, sleep is rarely “perfect,” and it’s completely normal for young children to experience:

 - Night wakings